HeyItsMicro/SoFaygo-Sessions/README.md

 A few notes:
 - If a song is missing it's probably because I didn't like it (which is rare) or is already on streaming.
 - The release dates included in each release description might not match the actual release date on GitHub, especially for older versions.
 This is because those dates are when I originally updated the album in my own local files, so you can ignore those dates.
-- The songs are ordered alphabetically to make new leaks easy to add, but I think it still sounds good when played straight through.
+- The songs are ordered alphabetically to make future tracks easy to add, but I think it still sounds good when played straight through.
 - Finally, if you listened to this and enjoyed it or have any suggestions, feel free to let me know!